 Key Stage 2 - KEYPAS > source From DfE

-This is the first complete set of KS2 data and is provided by the DfE to Local Authorities on Key Stage 2 results day (usually the Tuesday in the second week of July).
-This is released at the same time as schools receive the equivalent data (though LA receive it for all the schools in their area).
+This is the first complete set of KS2 data and is provided by the DfE to Local Authorities on Key Stage 2 results day (usually the Tuesday in the first or second week of July).
+This is released at the same time as schools receive the equivalent data (though LA receive it for all the schools in their area in a single file).

 The data is released at a point prior to the outcomes of any reviews of marking that are requested by schools.
 Generally, due to the low percentage of applications for reviews of marking and still lower percentage of successful requests, the overall data at the LA level and above will not change much – however the impact on a smaller school’s results may be more significant in the event of a successful request and is reflected in the AAT and NPD files described below.